swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 ### Metacharacters

 A common thing in regular expressions are metacharacters.
-These are special pairs of characters that denote non-printing or classes of characters and help make regular expressions more readable.
+These are special pairs of characters that denote classes of characters and help make regular expressions more readable.
 There is no special syntax for using them, they're just like single characters so here's a table.

     | Metacharacter | Represents         |
     |:-------------:|:-------------------|